Outdoor Skin Over Time

 Low Humidity

 Dry climates increase transepidermal water loss (TEWL).
 When skin is chronically dehydrated, barrier repair slows and inflammation increases.
-Hydration from both the inside and the outside is an important part of structural support.
+Hydration from both inside and outside is an important part of structural support.
+See The Skin Barrier Explained for more on how dehydration affects barrier resilience.

 Temperature Extremes

-Heat increases metabolic activity and thus oxidative stress.
+Heat increases metabolic activity and oxidative stress.
 Cold decreases blood flow to the skin and can impair nutrient delivery.
-Rapid shifts in temperature, stepping from freezing air into heated indoor spaces, stress capillaries and surface vessels of the skin.
+Rapid shifts — stepping from freezing air into heated indoor spaces — stress capillaries and surface vessels.
 Snow amplifies UV exposure.
 Outdoor skin faces intensity year-round.
+Read our Winter Skin Care Tips for seasonal guidance.

 Altitude

 Altitude magnifies sun exposure and evaporative water loss.
 Lower oxygen pressure at altitude may increase cellular stress responses.
-High altitude can be invigorating but is physiologically demanding.
+High altitude can be invigorating but is physiologically demanding on skin.

 Collagen: The Structural Story